 Of course, there are many different opinions on how often you should be eating.
-Some suggest that increased meal frequency can help with various risk factors, from weight gain to health conditions.
+Some suggest that increased meal frequency can help with weight management or reduction of disease risk.
 For example, there may be a reduced risk of obesity and cardiovascular disease.
-Other research suggests it may not really matter.

 Understanding Insulin Sensitivity